 In the coastline output file we can look at how much sand is being eroded from the dune at every time step and how much sand is left in the dune.
-Below is shown both of these parameters at the start and end of the simulation.
+Below is shown both of these parameters right after sand transport calculations start and at the end of the simulation.

-Figure 4.24 Dune erosion volume at the start (top) and end (bottom) of the simulation.
+Figure 4.24 Dune erosion volume right after transport calculations start (top) and at the end of the simulation (bottom).

-Figure 4.25 Dune volume at the start (top) and end (bottom) of the simulation.
+Figure 4.25 Dune volume right after sand transport calculations start (top) and at the end of the simulation (bottom).